bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

 users can interact with it easily and effectively.
 ]

-With this brief introduction to ARIA, let’s return to our VanillaJS drop down menu.
-We’ll begin with the RSJS boilerplate: query for all elements with some data attribute, iterate over them, get any relevant descendants.
+On the JS side of our implementation, we’ll begin with the RSJS boilerplate: query for all elements with some data attribute, iterate over them, get any relevant descendants.

 Note that, below, we’ve modified the RSJS boilerplate a bit to integrate with htmx; we load the overflow menu when htmx loads new content.